 While chopping and stacking wood seems simple, there’s an art to making the job easier and safer.
 Here are some tips for building a wood supply that even the most seasoned locals will give the stamp of approval.

 Ready, Aim, Chop

 Hairline cracks in a log are your target.
 Strike the log in the same direction as the crack and it’s an easy split.
 But keep in mind that not all wood has the same type of grain.
-For example, Oak splits better through the center than Maple which splits more easily towards the edges of the end-grain.
+For example, Oak splits better through the center than Maple which splits more easily toward the edges of the end grain.

 Splitting mauls are a more wedged-shaped version of an axe with a blunt sledgehammer edge on the backside of the blade.
 If the maul gets stuck in a log, you can use a sledgehammer (or another maul) to strike the back and split the wood.
 Because they are heavier than a standard axe, mauls provide more chopping power.
 Axes are better suited for lighter jobs such as chopping kindling wood.